DevenSuji/MasteringTerraform/Notes.md

 Validation requires an initialized working directory with any referenced plugins and modules installed.

 ## ***<ins>terraform provisioners</ins>***
 Provisioners can be used to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.
+The action could vary from installing softwares and editing files etc.

 Provisioners should only be used as a last resort.
 For most common situations, there are better alternatives.